brianreumere/plague/README.md

 plague is a [Minima](https://github.com/jekyll/minima)-inspired theme that has some [IndieWeb](https://indieweb.org/) features like [microformats](https://microformats.org/).
 It also draws heavily from the [Indigo theme](https://github.com/AngeloStavrow/indigo).

+There is a [demo repo available at plague-demo-site](https://github.com/brianreumere/plague-demo-site) and a [demo site available here](https://brianreumere.github.io/plague-demo-site/).

 ## Installation

 ### Git submodule